 We caught up with Polar Athlete Tim Don who knows a thing or two about being psyched.
 He’s not only a four-time ITU World Champion, but he’s also a three-time Olympian and holds the world record for the fastest IRONMAN ever completed (Ironman Brazil, 7:40:23).

-From how he uses performance metrics to limit himself, to how he keeps training fresh after all these years as a pro, here’s what Don had to say on the topic of motivation in sports.
+From how he uses performance metrics to limit himself, to how he keeps training fresh after all these years as a pro, here’s what Don had to say on the topic of workout motivation.

-Is there such a thing as being too motivated in SPORTs, PARTICULARLY IN triathlon?
+Is there such a thing as too Much Workout motivation?
 What problems can that cause?

 “Of course there is.
-It’s a balance between performance goals, training and life.
-To be too psyched can lead to making small mistakes and being too absorbed in yourself and maybe missing the moment of your performance, you still need control in your race — especially the longer ones.”
+It’s a balance between performance goals, training, and life.
+Being too psyched can lead to making small mistakes and being too absorbed in yourself, maybe missing the moment of your performance.
+It’s important to maintain control over your workouts (not to get too carried away and end up doing too much) and when racing — especially the longer ones.”

 “For me, it’s all about listening to your body and knowing you can’t just train full gas.
 Sure, make hard sessions hard, but also make easy sessions easy — not that grey area when it’s neither easy or hard.
 That doesn’t help with your performance or training.”